Sovengar/Modern-Design/README.md

 Tests with @Tag("integration") to execute exclusively unit tests.
 We need to edit the runConfiguration in IntelliJ and establish y the tag execution "!integration"

+The annotation @VisibleForTesting permits having a class as private but be referenced on tests.

 ## QueryDSL

 Is a database library to make queries with our java models instead of plain fragile SQL strings.